rungok/PowerShell-Profile-Server/README.md

 - Chocolatey Packet Manager (winget replacement that works on server OS) with following packages
      - zoxide fuzzy shell (PowerShell enhancement with predictive writing and easier folder changes)
      - Oh-My-Posh beautiful prompt with colors (and ribbons if you want)
-     - notepadplusplus (Extended Notepad app with colorizing of text-types and a lot of functions)
+     - Notepad++ (Extended Notepad app with colorizing of text-types and a lot of functions)
      - nerd-fonts-robotomono (good font with extended set of terminal icons)
-- VCLibs and .NET v4.8 (runtime libraries for C and .NET code)
+- VCLibs and .NET v4.8 (runtime libraries for C and .NET code needed for Windows Terminal to work)
 - Aliases to ease the everyday life of ppl switching often between Linux and Windows (grep and tail works just as in Linux)
 -----------------------------------------------------------------------------------------------------------------------------